Erich Raeder: World War II

-After the attack on Pearl Harbor Raeder, along with Field Marshal Keitel and Reichsmarschall Göring, urged Hitler to immediately declare war on the United States in view of the US war plan Rainbow Five, and to begin the U-boat attacks off the US east coast, which would be called the "Second Happy Time" by German submariners.
+After the attack on Pearl Harbor Raeder, along with Field Marshal Keitel and Reichsmarschall Göring, urged Hitler to immediately declare war on the United States in view of the US war plan Rainbow Five, and to begin the U-boat attacks off the US east coast, which was later called the "Second Happy Time" by German submariners.

 Resignation

 On 30 January 1943, following Hitler's outrage over the Battle of the Barents Sea, Karl Dönitz, the supreme commander of the Kriegsmarine's U-boat arm, was promoted to grand admiral, and Raeder was named admiral inspector, a ceremonial office.
 Raeder had failed to inform Hitler of the battle, which Hitler learned about from the foreign press.
 Hitler thought the Lützow and Admiral Hipper lacked fighting spirit, according to Albert Speer.
 The reorganisation fitted Speer's goal of working more closely with Dönitz.

-After the war
+Post-war

 Nuremberg trial

 Raeder was captured by Soviet troops on 23 June 1945 and imprisoned in Moscow.
-At the end of July he was taken to Nuremberg to stand trial on the counts of: (1) conspiracy to commit crimes against peace, war crimes, and crimes against humanity; (2) planning, initiating, and waging wars of aggression; and (3) crimes against the laws of war.
+At the end of July, he was taken to Nuremberg to stand trial on the counts of: (1) conspiracy to commit crimes against peace, war crimes, and crimes against humanity; (2) planning, initiating, and waging wars of aggression; and (3) crimes against the laws of war.

 Raeder was found guilty on all counts and sentenced to life imprisonment.
 He was surprised as he had expected to be sentenced to death.
 His wife, supported by German veterans, led several campaigns to free him until, on account of his ill health, he was released on 26 September 1955.